 Getting them cast was problematic as I’d based my price quotation to the Society on a sample cast by a small foundry that did funereal bronzes for the cemeteries in Bologna.
 The quality of the bronze was excellent and the cost very reasonable.
 However, when the founder did fifteen copies for me he used a different moulding technique, stringing them together into a gate assembly rather than doing them one by one.
 The loss of detail due to surface shrinkage was appalling and I could only reject them and go elsewhere, to professional art foundries that charged a whole lot more.
 Thirty six copies were commissioned and I barely broke even.

 It was at this point my mother decided to sell up and move into a retirement home and she divided up her assets between the children.
 It was a practical decision on her part and one which allowed me to start looking for a house to buy.
 I don’t begrudge her frequent house moves and doing what she thought best, but at the time of the sale her assets were worth only half what they would have been had she kept the big house near London.
-And perhaps with just the two older children she would have had a better chance of earning a living and holding onto a high value property.

-I had no reason to stay in Leeds and started looking for ways to move further south in the UK; I eventually settled on south Wales.
+I had no reason to stay in Leeds and started looking for ways to move further south in the UK; I eventually settled on South Wales.
 Britain was just coming out of a recession, property prices were depressed, and I picked up a small converted stable for very little money.
 It was August when I moved, which left plenty of time to strip out the dead plumbing and install new radiators before the winter.
 I put in new wiring and lights and a set of windows and got just enough done to make it habitable.

 I didn’t get everything right.
 About a year after I’d fitted new joists and put down new flooring upstairs something made me look at the surface of the floor a little more closely.
 I was sitting on the bed staring at the stencilled black ink on the chipboard under my feet.
 Maybe at first I hadn’t realised that this was actually writing and not just a code number, but scrutinising the text more closely I could see that it said, “This Side Down”.